 If you lose patience, get your fill of Holocaust lore at Amsterdam’s Dutch Resistance Museum, opposite the Artis Royal Zoo.
 Here you’ll find a thoughtful perspective of Holland during Hitler’s tyrannical reign without standing in line.
 Beyond the story of Dutch resistance and daily life under German occupation, the museum has a section about the Dutch colonies in Southeast Asia during World War II.

-To get away from tourists, consider venturing off-the-beaten path, to spots ignored by many guidebooks—where the real soul of Amsterdam might reveal itself to you.
+To ditch the other tourists, venture off-the-beaten path, to spots ignored by many guidebooks—where the real soul of Amsterdam reveals itself.
 Here are a few of my favorites:

 Sure, everyone thinks about the aforementioned when coming to Amsterdam.
-Fewer know about our smaller museums—all 60+ of them—showcasing everything from contemporary art (Stedelijk) and photography (Foam) to ancient torture (Torture Museum), sex through the ages (Sex Museum), houseboats (Houseboat Museum), tulips (Amsterdam Tulip Museum) soft drugs (Hash, Marijuana & Hemp Museum), small bags and purses (Tassenmuseum), and cats in art (Katten Kabinet).
+Fewer know about the city’s smaller museums—all 60+ of them—showcasing everything from contemporary art (Stedelijk and Moco) and photography (Foam) to ancient torture (Torture Museum), sex through the ages (Sex Museum), houseboats (Houseboat Museum), tulips (Amsterdam Tulip Museum) soft drugs (Hash, Marijuana & Hemp Museum), small bags and purses (Tassenmuseum), and cats in art (Katten Kabinet).
 Many are set in restored Golden Age canal-side mansions, adding architectural and historical interest beyond their treasures.

-My visit to EYE Film Institute Netherlands (generously sponsored by iAmsterdam) revealed an homage to international cinema replete with interactive displays, perched like an ivory spaceship ready for launch on the northern bank of the Ij River.
+Perched like an ivory spaceship on the northern bank of the river IJ, the EYE Film Museum is an homage to international cinema, replete with interactive displays.
 The striking facility, accessible via free ferry from Central Station, houses four movie screening rooms, a museum shop and exhibit space.

-At the top of the contemporary structure is the eye-popping EYE bar restaurant, where you can wash down a plate of bitterballen with beer on tap while musing about cinematography against a backdrop of the watery Ij.
+At the top is the eye-popping EYE bar-restaurant, where you can wash down a plate of bitterballen with beer on tap while musing about cinematography.
 On sunny days, a spacious terrace beckons for lunch or just contemplating the world of the moving image.
 The new location in Overhoeks, Amsterdam’s new urban district across the water from Central Station, replaces the Film Institute’s previous headquarters in Vondelpark.

-Its history is a little murky, but legend has it that Hanneke’s Tree has been rooted on the Ij, sheltering Amsterdam from intruders, since 1662.
-Its latest incarnation is Hanneke’s Boom, an uber-relaxed gastrobar/beer garden/live music + dance venue with stunning views of NEMO, the interactive children’s museum that resembles a green whale, and Amsterdam’s skyline.
-Pull up a bar stool or plunk yourself down on the dock, where you can dangle your toes in the river while watching small boats bob past.
-Order drinks, snacks, lunch or dinner from a seasonal menu featuring organic ingredients in classics like nachos, sandwiches, burgers and fries.
+Its history is a little murky, but legend has it that Hanneke’s Tree has been rooted on the IJ, sheltering Amsterdam from intruders, since 1662.
+Its latest incarnation is Hanneke’s Boom, an uber-relaxed gastrobar/beer garden with stunning views of NEMO, the interactive children’s museum that resembles a green whale, and Amsterdam’s skyline.
+Pull up a bar stool or plunk down on the dock, where you can dangle your toes in the river while watching small boats bob past.
+Order drinks, snacks, lunch or dinner from a menu featuring organic ingredients in classics like nachos, sandwiches, burgers and fries.

 Tucked on Marnixgracht on the western edge of the Jordaan, Café Sound Garden is another unpretentious pub with a spectacular view and an alternative vibe.
-The laid-back joint boasts a pool table, pinball machines and table soccer, in addition to a full bar.
-Come as you are to share a beer and a joint with locals, expats and possibly a few tattooed tourists who’ve stumbled upon the gezellig canal-side terrace overlooking the Singlegracht.
+The laid-back dive boasts a pool table, pinball machines and table soccer, in addition to a full bar.
+Come as you are to share a beer with locals, expats and possibly a few tattooed tourists who’ve stumbled upon the gezellig canal-side terrace overlooking the Singlegracht.